jaidenmeiden/nvim-ide/README.md

-set numberwidth=1                                # Reduce index columns width set showcmd                                      # Show command in bottom bar set cursorline                                   # Highlight current line set wildmenu                                     # Visual autocomplete for command menu set showmatch                                    # Highlight matching brace set laststatus=2                                 # Window will always have a status line
+set numberwidth=1                                # Reduce index columns width set showcmd                                      # Show command in bottom bar set cursorline                                   # Highlight current line set splitbelow                                   # Make the new window appear below the current window. set splitright                                   # Make the new window appear on the right. set wildmenu                                     # Visual autocomplete for command menu set showmatch                                    # Highlight matching brace set laststatus=2                                 # Window will always have a status line